-- Pedestrians must use the existing sidewalks. - tering apron service roads is also prohibited. - Pedestrians may use only the roads in the immediate vicinity of buildings. - If a taxiway has to be entered [walkout assistance), this is to be exited immediately by the shortest route after the operation has been completed.
+- Pedestrians must use the existing sidewalks. - Crossing taxiways is prohibited.
+Entering apron service roads is also prohibited. - Pedestrians may use only the roads in the immediate vicinity of buildings. - If a taxiway has to be entered (walkout assistance), this is to be exited immediately by the shortest route after the operation has been completed.